-National Inshore Marine Enforcement Group

-(NIMEG) and publish them on its website

-The IFCA will adopt the national Code of The national code of conduct will be 1

-Conduct for IFCOs, which will be reviewed reviewed annually

-annually and published on its website by 1st ·

-April

-The Code of Conduct for IFCOs is reflected in The code of conduct will be adhered 1 to 4

-work objectives and annual appraisals for all to and reviewed internally.

-warranted officers

-Warranted officers attain accreditation.
-All A programme of Continuing 1 to 4

-undertake Continuing Professional Professional Development (CPD) will

-Development. be continued for all officers.
-Where

-appropriate warranted officers will

-progress through the national

-programme of accredited training as

-well as other relevant supplementary

-courses.
+National Inshore Marine Enforcement Group (NIMEG) and publish them on its website The IFCA will adopt the national Code of Conduct for IFCOs, which will be reviewed annually and published on its website by 1st April The national code of conduct will be reviewed annually 1 The Code of Conduct for IFCOs is reflected in work objectives and annual appraisals for all warranted officers The code of conduct will be adhered to and reviewed internally.
+1 to 4 Warranted officers attain accreditation.
+All undertake Continuing Professional Development.
+A programme of Continuing Professional Development (CPD) will be continued for all officers.
+Where appropriate warranted officers will progress through the national programme of accredited training as well as other relevant supplementary courses.
+1 to 4